-Ambergris Caye and southern Belize – Placencia – continue to be the two most popular areas for foreign homebuyers, said Chebat.
-Ambergris Caye has the most expensive housing in Belize where tourists and expats are attracted of the beauty of the Barrier Reef.
-Oceanfront condominium units are priced at about US$500,000,
+Ambergris Caye and Southern Belize – Placencia – continue to be the two most popular areas for foreign homebuyers, said Chebat.
+Ambergris Caye has the most expensive housing in Belize, because tourists and expats are attracted to the beauty of the Barrier Reef.
+Oceanfront condominium units are priced at about US$500,000, while two- to four-bedroom oceanfront houses are priced around US$1 million.

-More reasonable house prices can be found in the south, especially in the Placencia Peninsula and nearby areas such as Sitee River, where residential properties are usually priced 40% lower than those on Ambergris Caye.
+More affordable houses are found in the south, especially in the Placencia Peninsula and nearby areas such as Sitee River, where residential properties are usually priced 40% lower than those on Ambergris Caye.
 A two-bedroom oceanfront condominium unit is priced between US$350,000 and US$450,000.

-Moreover, some expats also choose to settle in areas close to the border with Mexico or Guatemala.
-Corozal Town in the north (bordering Mexico), and the Cayo District in the west (bordering Guatemala) are some of the popular places for expat retirees.
+Some expats choose to settle in areas close to the border with Mexico or Guatemala.
+Corozal Town in the north (bordering Mexico), and the Cayo District in the west (bordering Guatemala) are some popular places for expat retirees.
+In San Ignacio, Cayo District, the average price of luxury homes was US$500,000 in 2015.

 Most foreign buyers in Belize come from the United States.
-Direct flights to the island are available from numerous U.S. cities, including Houston, Chicago, Dallas, Miami, Charlotte, Atlanta, Los Angeles, and Newark.
+There are direct flights from numerous U.S. cities, including Houston, Chicago, Dallas, Miami, Charlotte, Atlanta, Los Angeles, and Newark.
 There is also a growing interest from Canadians, Britons, Italians and Russian investors.

 Analysis of Belize Residential Property Market »